 If you have specific questions about co-facilitating a Campus Compact’s CoP, see the FAQ below or contact Clayton Hurd, Director of Professional Learning and Engaged Scholarship, at firstname.lastname@example.org.
 You can read some reflections of past co-facilitators here.

 What is a Community of Practice?

-CoPs can play a significant role in helping community engagement professionals advance their professional development and prepare to earn certification by:
+Communities of practice (CoPs) play a significant role in helping community engagement professionals (CEPs) advance their professional learning and prepare to earn certification by:

-- Providing participants the space to share, reflect on, and build their knowledge around key competencies they are expected to demonstrate to earn certification, and
+- Providing participants the space to share, reflect on, and build their knowledge around specific areas of competency in community engagement practice, and

 - Are designed to be democratic and allow for the active, ongoing, and inclusive participation of all community members; they should not be designed simply as a set of didactic knowledge transfer workshops or webinars.

 - Embrace and embody the following equity-based principles: that (a) everyone has knowledge to share, (b) everyone has learning to do, and (c) participants bring many identities and ways of knowing and that such diverse expressions should be encouraged and incorporated into CoP activities.
 For a useful and relevant model of CoP facilitation, please see Minnesota Campus Compact CoP facilitation guidebook here.